InfinityFlowPrinting/InfinityFlow-S1/Adapter-Models/README.md

 # Adapter Models

-The `Adapter-Models` folder provides adapter files for connecting the S1 to various printer brands.
+The `Adapter-Models` folder provides adapter files and instructions for connecting the S1 to various printer brands.
 Adapters are organized by brand, with each brand folder containing specific model folders.

 ### Folder Structure